sencha/ext-angular/README.md

 ```
 npm install
-npm start (let ot get to this: ℹ ｢ext｣: Waiting for changes...)
+npm start (let it get to this: ℹ ｢wdm｣: Compiled successfully.)
 control-c (stop the command)
 npm start
 ```